robsontenorio/vue-api-query/README.md

 ```

-Lets create a new object and post it
+Lets create a new object and post it:

 ```js
 let post = new Post()